The event was yet to begin

-For us it was an honor to be part of the Sustainable symposium of September 2019, both because we had a chance to enjoy the discussions and because we had a chance to present Iran as an adventure tourism destination and promote sustainable use of Iran Mountains.
+For us it was an honor to be part of the Sustainable symposium of September 2019.
+Since, we had a chance to enjoy the discussions and because we got to present Iran and promote sustainable enjoyment of Iran Mountains.
 The show required a lot of effort but was rewarding at the same time.
 Here is how it happened, from the beginning to the end.

-The trade fair was in a newly made section of University, and when I say newly made I mean it literary.
-The first time I visited this section the ceiling was not finished and they booths were not made.
+The trade fair was in a newly made section of the University, and when I say newly made I mean it literary.
+The first time I visited this section the ceiling was not finished and there was no booths.
 We are talking around 2-3 weeks to the event.
 People were working full forced in the university to finish it.
 What’s more, we had to wait for them to make the booths to measure them and arrange for designs.

 Nevertheless, with the effort of everyone in Science and Culture University, the trade show area was finally ready.
 Now, it was our time to work day and night to prepare everything for our booth in the show.
-Before the show, we had contacted Qeshm free trade zone to share the areas.
+Before the show, we contacted Qeshm free trade zone to share an area.
 We had five booths.
 Two for each and a shared business section where we held the meetings.
 Here is how the booths looked like when we first saw them.

-Everybody in Atour Adventure helped to prepare for the booth and on September 24, we headed to the exhibition area to set up our booth.
-It was both exciting and challenging considering that we did not have much time.
-The concept was to cover a wall with a picture of Damavand that is both the highest mountain of Iran and the most commonly visited one.
+Everybody in Atour Adventure helped to prepare for the booth and on September 24, we headed to the exhibition area to set up everything.
+It was both exciting and challenging since we did not have much time.
+The concept was to cover a wall with a picture of Damavand that is both the highest mountain of Iran and the most popular one.
 Therefore, we had a very beautiful picture of Damavand printed and used it to cover one of the walls.
 Then, For the other wall, we covered it with photos from our tours and travelers.

-We did all we could in the short time that we had to prepare the booth and on September 25 and around 11 o’clock, the trade show officially began.
+We did all we could in the short time that we had to prepare the booth and on September 25, the trade show officially began.
 The presence of Austria Ambassador, president of the university and officials from both countries was notable.

 We had also some very important guests from Austria.
-Fabian Lentsch and Julian Zenzmaier who came to Iran for a presentation on their life and experiences as professional skiers.
-It was the eighth time that Fabian visited Iran; however, it was Julian’s first time.
+Fabian Lentsch and Julian Zenzmaier who came to Iran for a presentation on their life and experiences were our guests.
+It was the eighth time Fabian visited Iran; however, it was Julian’s first time.
 We had a nice talk about Iran’s potential as a ski destination.

-What was great about this event was that it was not just business and we had so much fun.
+This event was not just business and we had so much fun.
 Especially with the presence of Iran Foreign Student Society.
 Students from different countries had booths there, presenting their country, handicraft and culture.
-Students from India, Bangladesh, Kazakhstan, Syria, Iraq, Palestine, Afghanistan, and … took part there.
+Students from India, Bangladesh, Kazakhstan, Syria, Iraq, Palestine, Afghanistan, and … were present.

 In addition to the foreign student, ethnic groups of Iran were present as well.
 We met great people who worked with Bakhtiari nomads.
 They conducted tours that included enjoying nomadic life and accompanying them as well.
 We took the chance to take a photo with their beautiful costume.